Arranging a Funeral or Cremation in New York City

-If the deceased had a prepaid funeral plan or had expressed wishes, these can be implemented immediately and you will need to locate the paperwork and contact the appropriate funeral home or cremation provider.
+Suppose the deceased had a prepaid funeral plan or had expressed wishes.
+In that case, these can be implemented immediately, and you will need to locate the paperwork and contact the appropriate funeral home or cremation provider.

 If the death is sudden and/or the deceased had no funeral plan or life insurance, you may need to make some fairly quick decisions about how to proceed.

 If the death has occurred at a hospital, they will generally transfer the deceased to the hospital morgue, where the body can be held whilst you decide which funeral service provider you wish to handle arrangements for you.

 Sometimes the family will rush to call a funeral home to collect the deceased and later realize they may have chosen a different funeral services provider if they had a little more time to consider their choices.

 Locating Funeral Homes and Cremation Providers in NYC – Brooklyn, Bronx, Manhattan, Queens & Staten Island